 Common Misconceptions

-- “More samples make my data more normal.”
-Also no. Individual observations stay exactly as they were.
+- “More samples make the data more normal.”
+Likewise no. Individual observations remain unchanged.
 Only their averages become normal.
-This trips up people who interpret a Q-Q plot of raw data after collecting more of it.
+This misinterpretation often arises when a Q-Q plot of raw data is examined after additional collection.

-- “n = 30 is always enough.”
-It is a rule of thumb, not a law.
-Heavily skewed data can require several hundred.
-Binary data with very small p requires exact methods until you have many expected successes.
+- “n = 30 is always sufficient.”
+This is a heuristic, not a law.
+Heavily skewed data may require several hundred observations.
+Binary data with very small p requires exact methods until the expected number of successes is sufficiently large.

 Related Theorems Worth Knowing

-The CLT is one node in a big family of limit theorems.
-A quick tour of the most useful siblings:
+The CLT is one member of a broader family of limit theorems.
+A brief survey of the most useful related results follows:

 - Law of Large Numbers (weak and strong versions) — ensures the sample mean converges to μ without requiring finite variance (only finite mean for the weak LLN).